Unfaithfully Yours (1948 film)

-Unfaithfully Yours is a 1948 American screwball black comedy film written and directed by Preston Sturges, and starring Rex Harrison, Linda Darnell, Rudy Vallée and Barbara Lawrence.
+Unfaithfully Yours is a 1948 American screwball black comedy film produced, written, and directed by Preston Sturges, and starring Rex Harrison, Linda Darnell, Rudy Vallée, and Barbara Lawrence.
 The film is about a jealous symphony conductor who imagines three different ways to deal with the supposed infidelity of his beautiful wife—murder, forbearance, and a suicidal game of Russian roulette—during a concert of three inspiring pieces of classical music.
 At home, his attempts to bring any of his fantasies to life swiftly devolve into farce, underscored with humorous adaptations of the relevant music.

 Although the film, which was the first of two Sturges made for Twentieth Century-Fox, received mostly positive reviews, it was not successful at the box office.

 Plot

 World-famous symphony conductor Sir Alfred de Carter returns from a visit to his native England and discovers that his rich brother-in-law, August Henshler, having misunderstood Alfred's casual instruction to watch over his much younger wife Daphne while he was away, hired a private detective named Sweeney to follow her.
-Alfred is livid, and when August hands him the detective's report he tears it to pieces.
+Alfred is livid, and when August hands him the detective's report, he tears it to pieces without reading it and throws August out of his hotel room.
+Later, when the hotel's house detective returns the torn-up report to Alfred, he burns it and accidentally sets his dressing room on fire, causing him to be late for lunch with Daphne.

-Despite himself, the idea of infidelity on Daphne's part hounds Alfred's mind, and he acquires Sweeney's address from August, ostensibly so he can destroy any copies of the report which Sweeney may have kept on file.
-Sweeney summarizes the report for Arthur: his wife was spied late at night wearing only a nightgown as she went to the hotel room of Alfred's secretary, Anthony Windborn, a man closer in age to her own, where she stayed for thirty-eight minutes.
+At the restaurant, Alfred encounters August and his wife, Daphne's sister Barbara, and is unnerved when they remark that Daphne and Anthony "Tony" Windborn, Alfred's secretary who is closer to her own age, looked too "cute" sitting together to be disturbed.
+Alfred briefly joins Daphne and Tony before he obtains Sweeney's address from August and leaves for the detective's office, ostensibly so he can destroy any copies of the report.
+Sweeney, a fan of Arthur's music, summarizes the report for him: late one night, Daphne went to another room in the hotel in her negligee and stayed there for 38 minutes.
+Alfred goes to the hotel room listed in the report and is stunned to find Tony there.